PART ONE (First posted in 2013, updated may 2017)

 He was, wrote one writer, “the subject of endless reverie about his capacity to renew the world.”
 This capacity to stand at the center of the realm and ritually proclaim the annual renewal of the world, the crops (and the psyche) is one of the characteristics of the archetype of the King, It is the very essence of the idea of the “New Start.”
 The King is the central archetype of the collective unconscious.
 He represents order, fertility, stability and blessing.
 He is a focal point for communal desire and selfless service devoted to a higher order of existence.

-Even as Kennedy denounced Soviet aggression and glorified American freedom, this advent of the archetypal King energy was, in a very subtle way, calling into question some of the basic values of capitalism itself.
-At a time when the nation hadn’t fully completed its transformation from Protestant frugality to a consumer culture, this may have been his greatest transgression.
+Kennedy, like his predecessors, denounced Soviet aggression and glorified American freedom.
+Yet this advent of the archetypal King energy was, in a very subtle way, calling into question some of the basic values of capitalism itself.
+At a time when the nation hadn’t fully completed its transformation from Protestant frugality to a consumer culture, this (in the eyes of what we now call the Deep State) may have been his greatest transgression.

 A secondary aspect of the archetype of the King is our longing for the return of the King, as exemplified by the stories of Odysseus, Christ and significantly, King Arthur of Camelot.
 This is a universal mythic theme, but it has particular meaning for us, because a primary characteristic of the central type of figure in American myth, the Hero, is that once he saves the innocent community, he leaves.
 Our Kings have all moved on, westward, toward the setting sun and the Other World, and we long for the imagined times and places where they once peacefully ruled over us and our service to them gave our lives meaning.